Luis Arce: Early life and career

 Luis Alberto Arce Catacora was born on 28 September 1963 in La Paz.
 He is the son of Carlos Arce Gonzales and Olga Catacora, both teachers.
 Arce grew up in a middle-class family, beginning his school studies in 1968 and graduating from high school in La Paz in 1980.
 He studied at the Institute of Banking Education in La Paz, initially graduating as an accountant in 1984.
 In 1991, he received a bachelor's degree in economics from the Higher University of San Andrés before completing his studies abroad at the University of Warwick at Coventry, United Kingdom, where he graduated in 1997 with a master's in economics.
 He also holds an honorary doctorate from the University of los Andes (UNANDES) and the Franz Tamayo Private University (UNIFRANZ) in Bolivia.

 Arce spent most of his working life as a public official, beginning in 1987 at the Central Bank of Bolivia, where he spent much of his professional career.
-From 1992 to 2005, he worked in the International Operations Management of the Central Bank of Bolivia as Deputy Manager of Reserves.
-Between 1994 and 1995, he was promoted to head of the Department of Information and Publications, of the Research and Analysis Sub-management, under the Management of Economic Studies of the Central Bank of Bolivia.

-Arce also started working in academia as an undergraduate and postgraduate professor at various Bolivian public and private universities.
+He also started working in academia as an undergraduate and postgraduate professor at various Bolivian public and private universities.
 He has given lectures at universities in Europe, North America, and South America, including Columbia University in New York, the University of Buenos Aires, and Harvard University.